oktadev/devdays-arcade-games/README.md

 npm start
 ```

 Builds can be created locally.
 But keep in mind that you can only build for the OS you are using.
-For example, you cannot build for Raspberry Pi from macOS and vise versa.
+For example, you cannot build for Raspberry Pi from macOS and vice versa.

 ### Controls